 Spending more than your credit limit may come with other consequences, as well.
 Your card issuer may decrease your credit limit if you’re a repeat offender, and your required payment may increase because you’ll have to pay the amount you spend over your limit in addition to your minimum payment.

 The good news?
 Your credit limit can also swing the other way.
-In some instances, if you’re a responsible spender and routinely pay off your balance on time, the card issuer might automatically raise your credit limit even if you didn’t ask for an increase.
+In some instances, if you routinely pay off your balance on time, the card issuer might automatically raise your credit limit even if you didn’t ask for an increase.

 But card issuers don’t always automatically increase your credit limit.
 If you want a credit limit increase, most of the time you must be proactive.
 This means calling your card issuer and explaining why you deserve an increase to your credit limit.